MGNute/stamps-tutorial/tutorial.md

 grep -A1 "GEQJ1S112HF5CU" SEPP-RDP-RUMINO-READS_alignment.fasta > SEPP-RDP-RUMINO-READS_subset.fasta
 grep -A1 "Saccharofermentans_acetigenes_1" SEPP-RDP-RUMINO-READS_alignment.fasta >> SEPP-RDP-RUMINO-READS_subset.fasta
 ```
 and download it onto your personal computer.
-Again, copying it is more trouble that it's worth, so download it from [here](https://www.dropbox.com/s/nailtpu67rt8dkv/SEPP-RDP-RUMINO-READS_subset.fasta?dl=0), or use the terminal:
+Again, copying it is more trouble that it's worth, so download it from [here](https://www.dropbox.com/s/nailtpu67rt8dkv/SEPP-RDP-RUMINO-READS_subset.fasta?dl=0), or use the terminal if you are using Linux:
 ```
 wget https://www.dropbox.com/s/nailtpu67rt8dkv/SEPP-RDP-RUMINO-READS_subset.fasta?dl=0
 ```